-- Completed policy framework and best practices background research in partnership with the Transportation Research and Education Consortium (TREC) housed at Portland State University. - Completed a consultant procurement process. - Compiled and organized relevant GIS data, ETR designation criteria and methods from jurisdictional partners and created the ETR project database to support the mapping and analysis. - Developed draft ETR designation criteria and designed ETR refinement process for stakeholder review and feedback.
+- Completed policy framework and best practices background research in partnership with the Transportation Research and Education Consortium (TREC) housed at Portland State University. - Completed a consultant procurement process. - Compiled and organized relevant GIS data, ETR designation criteria and methods from jurisdictional partners and created the ETR project database to support the mapping and analysis. - Developed draft ETR designation criteria and designed ETR refinement process memorandum for stakeholder review and feedback. - Initiated application of criteria and methodology to prepare draft updated regional ETR maps for further stakeholder review and refinement.